PickNikRobotics/tf_keyboard_cal/bug_notes.md

 ### Fix

 Seems that `active_tf_list_.push_back(new_tf)` was being called before `.imarker_ = true` was called.
 This appears to have solved the errors.

+## 3. Large Decimals

+On the `manipulate` tab, dragging the interactive marker causes large decimals.
+Need to display these only to 2 or 3 significant digits.

+## 4. When `has menu` is ticked, tick `imarker` checkbox.